SharafatKarim/blog-site/posts/2025/database-containers/index.md

 This can be also done graphically with the help of `podman desktop`.
 ```

+> Hope you can figure out the rest!
+With the same approach as above, it's easy to setup any database.
+But if your'e using `docker`, unlike me, then you may need `kubernate` for creating pods.
+(Linking multiple containers).

 ### XAMPP

 Xampp is a popular tool which is an open source cross-platform web server solution stack package developed by Apache friends.
 It can be installed via the official website’s installer.
 Here a `.run` file will be downloaded which can be installed by executing from a terminal.
 But it is not recommended to install in this way.